Dipeshtwis/curriculum-html-css/portfolio/m4_desktop_version.md

 ### Project requirements

-- You need to make sure that your Dekstop version looks like the one in the design (Template-main file).
+- You need to make sure that your Dekstop version looks like the one in the design (*TemplateX-main*  file).
 - Use media queries in your CSS file to achieve that.
 - In order to layout the elements on the page you should use flexbox.
 - You don't need to implement any functionality that requires JavaScript.